wkm/xail/README.md

 Compound filters take a stream and also a set of subfilters.
 These generally implement flow control.

-Stdout is the ultimate consumer of the strings, unless they've been filtered.
+Stdout is the ultimate consumer of the strings, unless they've been redirected using `rest`.

 ### Compound Filters
 * `cascade` -- stream the result of first subfilter that streams